Waffle Iron Review and Recipe2 Comments

 When I finally decided to buy a waffle iron, I did loads of research into the different styles available on the market.
 I wanted one that would last a long period of time and having observed that most cafes use waffle irons with a rotation function I wanted something very similar.

 The household brands such as Cuisinart and Breville have basic home models, easily purchased from a local shop for under $50.00.
 I struggled to find other models in Perth and started to browse online website stores.
 There are certainly many styles and sizes available, I counted 60 brands on Amazon.com alone.
 I looked into two professional home models which were the Waring Pro Stainless Steel Waffle Maker and the Kitchen Aid Pro Line Series Waffle Baker.
-Waffle Irons are generally heavy items and I soon discovered that anything purchased online was going to incur a very high shipping cost, Perth is an isolated place after all.
+Waffle Irons are generally heavy items and I soon discovered that anything purchased online was going to incur a very high shipping cost here in Perth.

 Comparing the Professional Home Waffle Iron Models